SequentMicrosystems/8relind-rpi/node-red/Sprinklers/README.md

 This is an irrigation system created with Sequent Microsystems [Eight RELAYS 8-Layer Stackable HAT for Raspberry Pi](https://sequentmicrosystems.com/collections/industrial-automation/products/8-relays-stackable-card-for-raspberry-pi)

-Open in new tab  <a href="https://sequentmicrosystems.com/collections/industrial-automation/products/8-relays-stackable-card-for-raspberry-pi" target="_blank">Eight RELAYS 8-Layer Stackable HAT for Raspberry Pi</a>
+Open in new tab  <a href="https://sequentmicrosystems.com/collections/industrial-automation/products/8-relays-stackable-card-for-raspberry-pi" target="_blank" rel="noopener">Eight RELAYS 8-Layer Stackable HAT for Raspberry Pi</a>

 ## Installing the software